louismullie/temp-data/markdown_final/ada7c5f0-e01f-1dfa-cdc4-9adb7c50a0d8.md

 ### Chronic myeloid leukemia, version 2.2024, NCCN clinical practice guidelines in oncology [^63301a54].
 Journal of the National Comprehensive Cancer Network (2024).
 High credibility.

-Primary treatment of newly diagnosed chronic phase chronic myeloid leukemia (CP-CML) is summarized from randomized phase III data: "all TKIs are highly effective as primary treatment for patients with newly diagnosed CP-CML, with long-term OS expected to be similar to that of aged-matched controls; 2) 2G TKIs (bosutinib, dasatinib and nilotinib) and allosteric TKI (asciminib; STAMP [specifically targeting the ABL myristoyl pocket] inhibitor), generally result in faster cytogenetic and molecular responses, with less progression to advanced phase CML, compared to imatinib; and 3) in randomized clinical trials, as of yet, there are no significant differences in OS between imatinib and a 2G TKI or asciminib."
-Regarding generics, "Generic versions have been shown to be noninferior to innovator drugs in terms of efficacy with an acceptable toxicity profile," thus "FDA-approved generic versions are appropriate substitutes for innovator drugs," and "Innovator and generic drugs approved by the regulatory authorities based on pharmacokinetic equivalence can be used interchangeably."
+Primary treatment of newly diagnosed chronic phase chronic myeloid leukemia (CP-CML) is summarized from randomized phase III data: "all TKIs are highly effective as primary treatment for patients with newly diagnosed CP-CML, with long-term OS expected to be similar to that of aged-matched controls; 2) 2G TKIs (bosutinib, dasatinib and nilotinib) and allosteric TKI (asciminib; STAMP [specifically targeting the ABL myristoyl pocket] inhibitor), generally result in faster cytogenetic and molecular responses, with less progression to advanced phase CML, compared to imatinib; and 3) in randomized clinical trials, as of yet, there are no significant differences in OS between imatinib and a 2G TKI or asciminib".
+Regarding generics, "Generic versions have been shown to be noninferior to innovator drugs in terms of efficacy with an acceptable toxicity profile", thus "FDA-approved generic versions are appropriate substitutes for innovator drugs", and "Innovator and generic drugs approved by the regulatory authorities based on pharmacokinetic equivalence can be used interchangeably".

 ---